sudorandom/kmcd.dev/content/posts/2026/whois-is-dead/index.md

 {{< /d2 >}}

 This approach makes RDAP-only domains accessible to legacy tools that only speak the classic WHOIS protocol.
-Although, let's be real, you should probably just use the existing `rdap` command for anything serious.
+Although, let's be honest, you should probably just use the existing `rdap` command for anything serious.
+This is just a toy.
+But it was fun to make.

 {{< image src="rdap-me-up.png" width="300px" class="center" >}}

-Here is the implementation of our proxy server:
+Here is the implementation of our new WHOIS->RDAP proxy server:

 {{< details-md summary="whois-server-proxy/main.go" github_file="go/whois-server-proxy/main.go" >}}
 {{% render-code file="go/whois-server-proxy/main.go" language="go" %}}